nishchay/translations/static/english/learningCenter/v2.0/session.md

 ###### Scope

-As we know route can have named scope defined using `@NamedScope` annotation on route method.
-When we add data to scope session it will be available to all routes which belongs to same scope.
+As we know route can have named scope defined using `Nishchay\Attributes\Controller\Method\NamedScope` attribute on route method.
+We can add session data for those scopes.
+When we add data to scope session it will be available to all routes which belongs to this scope.

 When we create instance of Scope session it first checks route's scope, and then it fetches all data of that scope.
 Data added to one scope won't be available to other scope.